destineead/destineead/README.md

 I like making applications party dance with HTML, CSS & JavaScript 💃🏾

 ### 🌱 I’m currently learning
-- creating MERN Stack applications
+- creating a portfolio using JS and React!

 ### 🔭 I’m working on
 - building my Portfolio

 ### 💞️ I’m looking forward to
-- Job searching!
+- Updating previous projects

 ### 📫 How to reach me
 - destineeadomako@gmail.com